huggingface/blog/openvino.md

 )
 ```

-As usual with image datasets, we need to apply the same transforms that were used at training time.
+As usual with image datasets, we need to apply the same image transformations that were used at training time.
 We use the preprocessing defined in the feature extractor.
 We also define a data collation function to feed the model batches of properly formatted tensors.
 ​

 ```python